Research catalogue

 Using AI in Scenario Planning: Letting It Rip or Doing the Right Thing?

 Introduces the Grey Swan / Archimedes framework for governed, AI-assisted strategic foresight.
-A grey swan is a plausible, consequential disruption with visible signposts already present in current data — one that goes unaddressed not because it is unknowable but because it is uncomfortable.
-Results are currently sobering.
+A grey swan is visible in current data, consequential, and often ignored because it is uncomfortable.

 2026 · Geopolitics